JonatanRasmussen/DTU-02476-Group-100-Project/reports/README.md

               value: <MY_WANDB_KEY>
 ```

 We believe that this also creates a VM with the machine specs from the `config_cpu.yaml`.
 We tried to also use a configuration with gpu, but without any success.
 However this was not a problem for us since the docker image was able to run with the cpu configs for 10 epochs in 5-7 minutes.
-If we were to train the mod### Question 19

 ### Question 19